Data Flow Diagram with Examples - Video Rental System Example

 level 1 dfd

 Based on the diagram, we know that a Customer makes a Video request to the Rent Video process.
 The Rent Video process also receives Video info. from the Video Library data store.
-As a result, the process produces a Bill to the Customer, and stores the Rental info. into the Rental data store.
+As a result, the process produces a Bill for the Customer and stores the Rental info. in the Rental data store.

-A Customer can Return Video by providing Video & Rental info.
-The process stores the Video info. into the Video Library data store and Rental info. into the Rental data store.
-As a result, Return receipt is delivered to the Customer.
+A Customer can Return a Video by providing Video & Rental info.
+The process stores the Video info. in the Video Library data store and the Rental info. in the Rental data store.
+As a result, a Return receipt is delivered to the Customer.
 Although we said that the receipt is delivered as a result of the Return Video process, the Data Flow Diagram implies no such thing.
-It is our common sense that lead us to interpret the diagram in the way that we understand it naturally.
-Strictly speaking, the diagram only tells us the Return Video process receives Video & Rental info. and produces Video info., Rental info., and Return receipt, with no order specified.
-Note that Data Flow Diagram does not answer in what way and in what order the information is being used throughout a system.
-If this information is important and worth mentioning, consider to model it with diagrams like BPMN Business Process Diagram or UML Activity Diagram.
+It is our common sense that leads us to interpret the diagram in the way that we naturally understand it.
+Strictly speaking, the diagram only tells us that the Return Video process receives Video & Rental info. and produces Video info., Rental info., and a Return receipt, with no order specified.
+Note that a Data Flow Diagram does not answer in what way or in what order the information is used throughout a system.
+If this information is important and worth mentioning, consider modeling it with diagrams like a BPMN Business Process Diagram or a UML Activity Diagram.

-Finally, a Manager can receive Rental report from the Generate Rental Report process and the information involved is provided by the Rental data store.
+Finally, a Manager can receive a Rental report from the Generate Rental Report process, and the information involved is provided by the Rental data store.

 Data Flow Diagram Tips and Cautions

 In this Data Flow Diagram example, the word "info" is used many times when labeling data.
-We have "rental info" and "video info".
-What if we write them explicitly as "rental date, video rented, person rent", "video id, video name and video status"?
+We have "rental info" and "video info."
+What if we were to write them explicitly as "rental date, video rented, person renting," and "video id, video name, and video status"?
 Is this correct?
-Well, there is no definite answer to this question but try to ask yourself a question when making a decision.
-Why are you drawing a DFD?
+Well, there is no definite answer to this question, but try to ask yourself a question when making a decision: Why are you drawing a DFD?

-In most cases, Data Flow Diagram is drawn in the early phase of system development, where many details are yet to be confirmed.
-The use of general terminologies like "details", "information", "credential" certainly leave room for discussion.
-However, using general terms can be kind of lacking details and make the design lost it usefulness.
-So it really depends on the purpose of your design.
+In most cases, a Data Flow Diagram is drawn in the early phase of system development, when many details have yet to be confirmed.
+The use of general terminologies like "details," "information," and "credential" certainly leaves room for discussion.
+However, using general terms can be lacking in detail and can make the design lose its usefulness.
+So, it really depends on the purpose of your design.

-Some designers may feel uncomfortable when seeing a connector connecting from a data store to a process, without seeing the step of data request being shown on the diagram somehow.
-Some of them will try to represent a request by adding a connector between a process and a data store, labeling it "a request" or "request for something", which is wrong.
+Some designers may feel uncomfortable when they see a connector connecting from a data store to a process without the step of a data request being shown on the diagram.
+Some of them will try to represent a request by adding a connector between a process and a data store and labeling it "a request" or "request for something," which is surely unnecessary.

-Keep in mind that Data Flow Diagram was designed for representing the exchange of information.
-Connectors in a Data Flow Diagram are for representing data, not for representing process flow, step or anything else.
-When we label a data flow that ends at a data store "a request", this literally means we are passing a request as data into a data store.
-Although this may be the case in implementation level as some of the DBMS do support the use of functions, which intake some values as parameters and return a result, in Data Flow Diagram, we tend to treat data store as a sole data holder that does not possess any processing capability.
-If you want to model the system flow or process flow, use UML Activity Diagram or BPMN Business Process Diagram instead.
-If you want to model the internal structure of data store, use Entity Relationship Diagram.
+Keep in mind that a Data Flow Diagram is designed to represent the exchange of information.
+Connectors in a Data Flow Diagram are for representing data, not for representing a process flow, step, or anything else.
+When we label a data flow that ends at a data store as "a request," this literally means we are passing a request as data into a data store.
+Although this may be the case at the implementation level, as some DBMSs do support the use of functions that take in some values as parameters and return a result, in a Data Flow Diagram, we tend to treat a data store as a sole data holder that does not possess any processing capability.
+If you want to model the system flow or process flow, you could use a UML Activity Diagram or a BPMN Business Process Diagram instead.
+If you want to model the internal structure of a data store, you can use an Entity Relationship Diagram.